Farid Allawerdi: Education and career

-1954 - Baghdad - Playing chess with Hussein Mordan.
-Watching the game: Shakir Hassan al-Said & Fadil Faraj & Abdel Malik Nouri.
-This game is taking place in front of Hussein Mordan's book shop.

 In 1951 he composed his first piece, Rondo for Guitar and Clarinet which was performed the same year in Baghdad.

 In 1952 he returned to Baghdad, where he taught theory of music and harmony at the Fine Arts Institute.
 Together with his colleagues he established the Baghdad Philharmonic Society and was a member of a Chamber group composed of Professor Julian Hertz, Piano; Professor Sandu Albu, 1st violin; Vartan Manoogian 2nd violin; Farid Allawerdi, Viola; Professor Andre Theurer, Cello.
 He continues to perform with the Chamber Group until 1959.

-1953 Baghdad Chamber Music Concert Group - Professor Julian Hertz, Piano; Vartan Manoogian 2nd violin; Professor Sandu Albu, 1st violin; Farid Allawerdi, Viola; Professor Andre Theurer, Cello.